Hoyasumii/bee-movie/README.md

 There was a DustBuster, a toupee, a life raft exploded.

-One's bald, one's in a boat, they're both
+One's bald, one's in a boat, they're both u